ps-tuebingen-courses/pl1-lecture-notes/src/27-type-inference/type-inference.md

 assert(doTypeCheck(Fun("x", Add("x", 1)), Map.empty) == FunType(NumType(), NumType()))
 ```

-The "let"-case of the type checker implements a special extension of the type checking algorithm, which
+### Properties of type inference

-allows one to use the same definition type-polymorphically at multiple types.
+As an instance of let-polymorphism, consider the following example where the identity function

-For instance, here the identity function is once applied to a function and once to a number:
+is once applied to a function and once to a number:

 ```scala mdoc
 val exId =